 According to our realtor, the seller of the property has sent word that he will sell at the price we are offering, but not until our buyers get their house into escrow.
 Waiting patiently is not one of my virtues; a fact which got me in deep with one of my realtors a couple of days ago.
 We have two realtors, and that’s a long story.
-The twitter version is that the older realtor is semi-retired so we worked it out for a young woman who grew up with Yael to be our back-up realtor.
+The twitter version is that the older realtor is semi-retired so we worked it out for a young woman who is a friend of our daughter's to be our back-up realtor.
 She has turned out to be our primary realtor.
 The older realtor likes to say, “if it’s meant to be then it will happen.”
 I finally lost my cool with her philosophy the other day and snapped, “that’s a very Christian sentiment, however I prefer to be more proactive.”
 I hope I didn’t hurt her feelings, but I was burning out on the passive-reliance-on-god aphorisms.
 Our young realtor is a go-getter and she works hard to make things happen.
 So do I. The realtor who helped us buy the Ranch in 1991 referred to that deal as “a house exchange rodeo.”
 Real estate exchanges have never come easy for us.
 At least they are memorable.
 We are in a new rodeo.

 It seems that my mundane discussion of real estate has degenerated into a theological dissertation on intelligent design, chaos theory, whether or not humans have free will, and the nature of fate.
 I had not meant to go there.
 As long as I’m there, though, I might as well ask you to send good thoughts for my real estate transaction to go smoothly, with no cats dying in the making of this sale.
 Sigh.
 My philosophy at the moment is LIFE HAPPENS.
 I hope in this instance it happens in my favor.